Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

-Dual-purpose chickens have been bred to produce the best quality of meat and eggs.
-Many birds who are bred to be good table birds will lay few eggs, and some hens haven't been bred for the purpose of egg-laying or providing a family with meat, especially now that chicken shows are becoming vastly popular.
+Many birds that are bred to be good table birds will lay few eggs.
+Many hens haven't been bred for the purpose of egg-laying or providing a family with meat, especially now that chicken shows are becoming vastly popular.
+But dual-purpose chickens have been bred to produce the best quality of meat and eggs.

-I feel very strongly that families who can keep, raise and harvest produce, whether animal or vegetable, off their own land will enjoy it far better than those who do not, or cannot.
-You can choose how your hens are fed and what life they will lead, which means happier birds and better food!
-I never went back to shop-bought eggs for instance—home-grown is always the best!
+Families who can keep, raise, and harvest produce (whether animal or vegetable) off their own land can benefit from and enjoy many facets of the process.
+You can choose how your hens are fed and what life they lead, which means happier birds and better food for you!
+I never went back to shop-bought eggs—home-grown are always the best!

 1. Light Sussex Hens

-- This breed is also well known for its hens being wonderful mothers, who will raise as many chicks as she can at once.
+This breed is also well-known for its hens being wonderful mothers who will raise as many chicks as they can at once.

 Wyandottes are beautiful birds that will lay up to 240 brown eggs a year and, like the Light Sussex breed, were bred as dual-purpose chickens who make great table birds due to their flavour and size, which is typically around six pounds.

-- Buff Orpingtons are heavy birds, with the hens being capable of weighing over 10.5 lbs, but they are more commonly around 8.5 lbs.
+Buff Orpingtons are heavy birds, with the hens sometimes weighing over 10.5 pounds (more commonly weighing about 8.5 pounds).

-- They go broody often and make great mothers, as do the other two breeds listed above, however, these hens will lay slightly fewer eggs than some of the other dual-purpose breeds, with 200 large brown eggs a year being average.
-This is because these chickens have been selectively bred for show, rather than specifically meat or egg-laying.
+They go broody often and make great mothers, however these hens will lay slightly fewer eggs than some of the other dual-purpose breeds, with 200 large brown eggs a year being average.
+This is because these chickens have been selectively bred for show rather than specifically for meat or egg-laying.

 4. Plymouth Rocks

-- The hens weigh around 7 lbs and make excellent dual-purpose chickens.
+The hens weigh around 7 pounds and make excellent dual-purpose chickens.

 5. Brahma Roosters

-- Brahma chickens are one of the largest breeds in existence, with hens weighing around 10 lbs, and cockerels about 12lbs.
+Brahma chickens are one of the largest breeds in existence, with hens weighing around 10 pounds and cockerels about 12 pounds.

-- They lay around 200 brown each year and do very well in cold climates because of their size and heavy feathering.
-However, they do require extra care because of the feathering on their feet which needs to be kept clean, or the chickens can lose nails and even toes, which can be fatal to the bird if this becomes infected.
+They lay around 200 brown each year and do very well in cold climates because of their size and heavy feathering.
+However, they do require extra care because of the feathering on their feet which needs to be kept clean or the chickens may lose nails and even toes, which can become infected and be fatal to the bird.

 6. Delaware Chickens

-- The hens weigh between 6.5 and 8 lbs and lay up to 200 large eggs a year.
+The hens weigh between 6.5 and 8 pounds and lay up to 200 large eggs a year.

 7. Ixworth Chickens

-- Ixworth chickens are very good layers, laying around 240 eggs a year and also make good table birds as they weigh around 7 lbs.
+Ixworth chickens are very good layers, laying around 240 eggs a year.
+They also make good table birds as they weigh around 7 pounds.

-- They are beautiful, pure white birds who do very well if they are allowed to roam free-range.
+They are beautiful, pure white birds that do very well if they are allowed to roam free-range.

 8. Marsh Daisy Chickens

-- The hens weigh around 5.5 lbs and lay roughly 220 eggs every year, however, the cockerels of this breed are known to have heart problems and some will not live past 3 years of age.
+The hens weigh around 5.5 pounds and lay roughly 220 eggs per year.
+However, the cockerels of this breed are known to have heart problems and some will not live past 3 years of age.

-- Cochins are very similar to Brahma chickens: They are huge birds, with hens averaging at about 10 lbs in weight, and they are renowned for their excessive feathering, meaning they can survive cold climates and harsh winters.
+Cochins are very similar to Brahma chickens: They are huge birds, with hens averaging at about 10 pounds in weight, and they are renowned for their excessive feathering, meaning they can survive cold climates and harsh winters.

-- Hens will lay you around 200 large eggs every year.
+These hens will lay you around 200 large eggs per year.

 10. Transylvanian Naked Necks